Bedrooms 3, Sleeps 6, Ratings 5 9.5/10

 Castanet is a very well appointed, comfortable and attractive property fully equipped for a great holiday break for adults and children alike.

-For a Booking Form please go to our website which you will find under the orange "enquire about this property" tab situated in two places near the top and bottom of the entry.
+For a Booking Form and to view the virtual tour please go to our Castanet Farmhouse personal website which you will find under the "Contact the Owner" tab.

 The well equipped open-plan kitchen, which forms part of the barn, has a dishwasher, washing machine, combination/microwave oven, 6-burner stainless-steel gas hob, built-in electric conventional/fan oven, large fridge-freezer, toaster and plenty of crockery, cutlery, glassware and kitchen utensils for the enthusiastic cook.....